PhotonTJ/Neural_Genomics/docs/cultural-ndna.md

 | **Australia** | Australia | [OpenWebText (AU)](https://huggingface.co/datasets/openwebtext), [ABC News](https://about.abc.net.au/press-releases/), [AU Parliament Records](https://www.aph.gov.au/Parliamentary_Business/Hansard) | English corpora blending settler-colonial legacies with ecological narratives and Aboriginal cultural references. | 420M |
 **Table 1:** Culturally aligned English-language corpora representing diverse regional epistemic perspectives.
 Each corpus is natively authored in English, carefully selected to preserve authentic cultural nuances while minimizing translation artifacts.
 ### Fine-Tuning Protocol
-All models are fine-tuned using Low-Rank Adaptation (LoRA) with rank 16, a batch size of 256, and a learning rate of $1\times10^{-4}$.
+All models are fine-tuned using Low-Rank Adaptation (LoRA) with rank 16, a batch size of 256, and a learning rate of 1×10⁻⁴.
 We apply perplexity-based filters to exclude noisy or low-information documents, preserving high semantic density.
 The fine-tuning objective remains standard next-token prediction; however, the cultural signal is amplified through corpus design rather than objective modification.
 This protocol ensures that each model retains its original autoregressive capability while acquiring culturally distinctive latent adaptations.
 ### Overwriting Pretraining and Cultural Rewriting
-A natural critique arises: *If LLaMA’s pretraining already includes global English data (e.g., Wikipedia, CommonCrawl, CC-News), how much novel signal can cultural fine-tuning provide?* Prior work ([2] [3] [4] [5]) demonstrates that even modest, domain-specific fine-tuning can induce significant *representational drift*, overwriting pretraining attractors in both activation geometry and generation behavior.
-Recent studies ([6] [7] [8]) further show that targeted preference and instruction tuning reshape internal manifolds—especially in later layers ($\ell\geq20$)—embedding new epistemic alignments and latent biases.
-Our latent geometry diagnostics (e.g., $\kappa_{\ell},\mathcal{L}_{\ell},|\mathbf{v}_{\ell}^{(c)}|$) provide direct evidence that cultural fine-tuning imprints distinctive, heritable signatures—what we term the model’s *neural DNA (nDNA)*.
+A natural critique arises: *If LLaMA's pretraining already includes global English data (e.g., Wikipedia, CommonCrawl, CC-News), how much novel signal can cultural fine-tuning provide?* Prior work ([2] [3] [4] [5]) demonstrates that even modest, domain-specific fine-tuning can induce significant *representational drift*, overwriting pretraining attractors in both activation geometry and generation behavior.
+Recent studies ([6] [7] [8]) further show that targeted preference and instruction tuning reshape internal manifolds—especially in later layers (ℓ≥20)—embedding new epistemic alignments and latent biases.
+Our latent geometry diagnostics (e.g., κ<sub>ℓ</sub>, ℒ<sub>ℓ</sub>, |**v**<sub>ℓ</sub><sup>(c)</sup>|) provide direct evidence that cultural fine-tuning imprints distinctive, heritable signatures—what we term the model's *neural DNA (nDNA)*.
 ### Why Cultural nDNA Matters.
 By analyzing these eight culturally fine-tuned models, we reveal how fine-tuning on regionally grounded corpora leads to measurable divergence in latent geometry.
 Our diagnostics uncover zones of increased spectral curvature (latent manifold bending), thermodynamic length (epistemic effort), and belief vector field intensity (cultural directional pressure).
 This latent genomic structure offers a geometric fingerprint of cultural inheritance–demonstrating how models absorb, reframe, and propagate culturally specific epistemic priors even when built upon shared architectural foundations.
 Collectively, this experimental design enables a rigorous examination of how language models become vessels of culture–not just in their outputs, but deep within their hidden representations.
 Row: gif (left) + html (right).
 Collapses to stacked on small screens.